KITATUS/KITATUS.github.io/_posts/2022-02-23-hitOverlaps.md

 <script src="https://gist.github.com/KITATUS/96633c7c739edf0ee35477ec17e9ecfd.js"></script>

-To fully understand the variables provided, we can head over to the .cpp file to something similar to what we had when dealing with the Overlaps.
+To fully understand the variables provided, we can head over to the .cpp file to see something similar to what we had when dealing with the Overlaps.

 <script src="https://gist.github.com/KITATUS/7896cdd70e03a24deef6280a9827abcb.js"></script>

 Just like with the Overlaps, on ```BeginPlay()```, we are grabbing the component we want to listen out for Hits on then we are grabbing the Hit Delegate.
-From where, we're adding our UFUNCTION to trigger when this Delegate broadcasts.
+From there, we're adding our UFUNCTION to trigger when this Delegate broadcasts.
 Again, it is important to remember the why we have put this on ```BeginPlay()``` and not in the constructor, as well as how to find the variables the Delegate requires to be present to correctly broadcast to our function.
 These are covered in the Overlap section so jump back if you need a refresher.

 <script src="https://gist.github.com/KITATUS/80d5dfbd33cf188c8df1a3eb19d113c9.js"></script>

 Just like with the Blueprint this is inspired by (in Example 01), when the hit has been broadcast to us, we are checking to see if it was a projectile.
 If it was, play a sound, increment our score and update the score in places that are waiting for it.

 ### Example #3 - Dunk Tank (Blueprint, Networked)
-Example #03 is similar to the first two examples but slight tweaks to better show alternative options and to offer something a little different.
+Example #03 is similar to the first two examples but with slight tweaks to better show alternative options and to offer something a little different.
 This is a simple multiplayer sample, where one player needs to step on the green trigger to make the target appear.
 The other player than stands on the red trigger and is able to shoot the target.
 If the player successfully hits the target, both players will see the chair in the test tube light on fire for three seconds.

 [![styled-image](/assets/images/tutorials/hitOverlap/hitOverlap_006.jpg "A screenshot of Example 03"){: .align-center style="width: 100%;"}](/assets/images/tutorials/interfaces/hitOverlap_006.jpg)
 A screenshot of Example 03.